steven2358/Shazam-Matlab/README.md

 Preliminaries
 ---

-This package requires a directory containing music or audio fragments in `.wav` format,
+This package requires a directory containing music or audio fragments in `.wav` format.

 Part A: Feature extraction
 ---

 1. Open `local_settings_sample.m`, fill in the `songdir` and `hashdir` of your choice and save as `local_settings.m`.
 The `hashdir` can be any directory and must be created manually.
-The `songdir` must contain audio fragments in .wav format (default: 8kHz).
+The `songdir` must contain audio fragments in .wav format, mono, and sampling frequency preferably 8kHz.
 For music recognition, each audio fragment is a complete song.
 2. Run `extract_features.m`.
 This creates a hashtable for each song, in a `.mat` file.
 For details, see the explanation by Dr. Wang.

 Part B: Music recognition